bogdanapostol97/project-nginx/README.md

 1. main.yaml: This GitHub Actions pipeline deploys a Docker container to an Amazon S3 bucket and then to an AWS EC2 Linux instance.
 It consists of two jobs: build and deploy.

   - The build job:
-    a.
-Checks out the source code.
+    - Checks out the source code.
-    b.
-Logs in to Docker Hub.
+    - Logs in to Docker Hub.
-    c.
-Builds and pushes the Docker image.
+    - Builds and pushes the Docker image.
-    d.
-Configures AWS credentials.
+    - Configures AWS credentials.
-    e.
-Uploads the Docker image to an S3 bucket.
+    - Uploads the Docker image to an S3 bucket.

   - The deploy job:
-    a.
-Starts the Docker container on the specified server.
+    - Starts the Docker container on the specified server.
-    b.
-Removes existing containers with the same name.
+    - Removes existing containers with the same name.
-    c.
-Downloads and loads the Docker image.
+    - Downloads and loads the Docker image.
-    d.
-Starts a Docker container with port mapping and environment variable setup.
+    - Starts a Docker container with port mapping and environment variable setup.

 2. Dockerfile: Instructions to build the Docker image for the application.
-    a.
-Uses the latest Ubuntu image.
+    - Uses the latest Ubuntu image.
-    b.
-Sets the working directory.
+    - Sets the working directory.
-    c.
-Updates packages and installs Nginx.
+    - Updates packages and installs Nginx.
-    d.
-Copies Nginx configuration and HTML template files.
+    - Copies Nginx configuration and HTML template files.
-    e.
-Exposes port 80 and specifies the command to start Nginx.
+    - Exposes port 80 and specifies the command to start Nginx.

 3. index.html: HTML code for the feedback form.
 4. nginx.conf: Example configuration for an NGINX server.